Grand Forks, North Dakota: Government

 Grand Forks has a mayor-council government.
 The mayor, who is elected every four years, oversees the administration of city government and works directly with department heads to ensure the proper provision of services.
 The mayor of Grand Forks is former NHL hockey player and real estate developer Brandon Bochenski.
 Bochenski defeated Michael Brown in the June 9, 2020, mayoral election.
 Brown served as mayor from 2000 to 2020.

 The city is divided into seven wards, with each ward electing a council member to a four-year term.
 The council meets twice a month and its two main committees, the Finance/Development Committee and Service/Safety Committee, each meet twice a month.
 All these meetings are broadcast on a local cable channel.

+Crime

+According to the Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2023, there were 157 violent crimes and 1,609 property crimes per 100,000 residents.
+Of these, the violent crimes consisted of 0 murders, 37 forcible rapes, 13 robberies and 107 aggravated assaults, while 297 burglaries, 1,225 larceny-thefts, 84 motor vehicle thefts and 3 acts of arson defined the property offenses.

 Education

 Higher education

 The University of North Dakota (UND), the state's oldest university and home to its only schools of medicine and law, is at Grand Forks.
 UND is known for its John D. Odegard School of Aerospace Sciences, which includes an Air Traffic Control Training program that in October 2009 the FAA ranked No.1 in the nation for the second consecutive year.
 UND and North Dakota State University make up the Red River Valley Research Corridor.

 Northland Community and Technical College, a two-year school, is across the Red River in East Grand Forks.
 The University of Minnesota Crookston is in nearby Crookston, Minnesota.